 - 1. Calculate pool volume. - 2.
 Add salt to water (test the water for salt level first).
 Adjust to 3,000 4,500 ppm (mg/L).
-See "Salt Addition Chart" on page 47. - 3.
+See "Salt Addition Chart" on page 48. - 3.
 Balance pool water.
 Add chemicals to adjust pool or spa water chemistry parameters as indicated.
-See "Water Balance and Chemistry Recommendations" on page 5.
-See "Using the Saturation Index" on page 46.
+See "Water Balance and Chemistry Recommendations" on page 6.
+See "Using the Saturation Index" on page 47.
 If the index indicates that the pool water is corrosive or scaling, then adjustments to the water chemistry should be made. - 4.
 Add initial chlorine dosage.
-Use sufficient chlorine as obtained from pool supply center, to achieve 1-3 ppm (mg/L) free chlorine. - 5.
+Use a sufficient amount of chlorine, as obtained from pool supply center, to achieve 1-3 ppm (mg/L) free chlorine. - 5.
 Enter pool volume information into the chlorinator.
-See "Set Pool Volume" on page 21.
+See "Set Pool Volume" on page 22.